ShreyashKore/wonderous_compose/README.md

   when they appear on the screen.
 * Map View demonstrates how KMP and Compose's interoperability layer can be used to embed native UIs in Compose.
-* Photo Gallery screen makes use of a custom layout and also uses a custom gesture detection modifier.
+* The Photo Gallery screen makes use of a custom layout and also uses a custom gesture detection modifier.

 ## TODO